federicsp/SAT-Solver/README.md

 # SAT-Solver
-Implementation of DPLL Algorithm in python:
+Implementation of DPLL Algorithm in python.

 # How to use
-Type in python dpll__solver.py to execute the python script Then It appears the prompt: "Type the name of the file.txt : " so It needs the name of the file (for example satisfable.txt)
+Type in python dpll__solver.py to execute the python script, then It appears the prompt: "Type the name of the file.txt : " so It needs the name of the file (for example satisfable.txt)

 # Example
 Let the input be: